 The Action Items table lists all action items in the selected category and the status for each.
-You can control the way data is displayed in the table.
-See "About sorting data" on page 184.
-See "About the Action items view" on page 38.
+See About the Action items view.
 The following table shows the information displayed in the Action Items table.

-Header Description Icon The icons display the criticality of the Action Item related instance, whether high, medium, or low.
+Header Description lcon The icons display the criticality of the Action Item related instance, whether high, medium, or low.
 Status Indicates the status of an Action Item.
 ID The Action Item ID number.
 Node Name of the node.
 Instance Name of the instance.
 Server Name of the server on which the FocalPoint or Agent is running.
 Origin The origin of the Action Item.
 Status Indicates the status of an action item, whether done, failed, pending, blocking, or executable.
 Update time The date of the last run for this process.
 Criticality Displays the criticality of the Action Item related instance, whether high, medium, or low.